 Based on surveillance data from this and previous years, it is likely that the introduction of PRCV to the Norwegian pig population occurred during 2018.
 The outbreak investigation conducted by the NFSA further showed that the virus spread rapidly to a high proportion of herds connected by trade of live pigs, but also to herds located less than 3 km from PRCV seropositive herds.
 The route of introduction to Norway was not identified.
 Based on the epidemiological features of PRCV and data from other countries, it appears likely that PRCV will become endemic in the Norwegian pig population.
-In 2022, the national herd seroprevalence for PRCV was estimated to 26.6%.
-In the counties of Rogaland and Agder the PRCV herd seroprevalence was 57.2%, while the corresponding herd seroprevalence was 13.4% outside Rogaland and Agder.
+In 2023, the national herd seroprevalence for PRCV was estimated to 16.1%.
+In the counties of Rogaland and Agder the PRCV herd seroprevalence was 35.7%, while the corresponding herd seroprevalence was 7.8% outside Rogaland and Agder.

 With regards to influenza A, studies have shown that the H1N1pdm virus was most likely introduced to pigs by humans infected with the same virus (4, 5).
-The herd seroprevalence for H1N1pdm has decreased from 41% in 2017 to approximately 12% in 2022, however the reasons for this decline are not known.
-The decline from 2017 in herd prevalence was across all four production types and across all counties (Tables 2 and 4).
-The herd prevalence in Rogaland/Agder region, the densest pig farming area in Norway, remains the highest at 35.2% indicating a continued endemic situation.
+The herd seroprevalence for H1N1pdm has decreased from 41% in 2017 to approximately 21% in 2023.
+It is not unlikely that the prevalence in the pig population is correlated with H1N1pdm in the human population.
+The decline from 2017 in herd prevalence was across all four production types and across all counties (Table 5).
+The herd prevalence in the Rogaland/Agder region, the densest pig farming area in Norway, remains the highest at 29.9% indicating a continued endemic situation.
 Except for H1N1pdm, the Norwegian swine population tested negative against other strains of influenza A virus that are endemic in most pig producing countries.